marlonivo/etc/README.md

 #### Android:
 1. Activate `USB debugging` and `Rooted debugging` on your device.
-2. Install `adb`, on your computer:
+2. Install `adb`, on your computer.

    ```
    sudo pacman -S adb
    ```
 3. Plug device into computer.
-4. Push your local host file to it:
+4. Push your local host file to it.
    ```
    adb push /etc/hosts /system/etc
    ```